-BroadImpact has been contracted by the African Field Epidemiology Network (AFENET), in partnership with Africa CDC, to conduct an independent evaluation of the Kofi Annan Fellowship in Global Health Leadership Programme (KAF-GHLP).
-Using the Kirkpatrick Model, the evaluation will assess the fellowship’s impact on fellows’ professional growth, leadership capacity, and contributions to public health across Africa.
-A mixed-methods approach, including surveys, interviews, and focus group discussions, will gather insights from fellows, mentors, and stakeholders.
-Contribution Analysis will be used to understand how the fellowship has influenced broader public health outcomes.
-The findings will inform recommendations to enhance the program’s effectiveness and ensure its continued impact in strengthening public health leadership on the continent.
+BroadImpact conducted an independent evaluation of the Kofi Annan Fellowship in Global Health Leadership Programme (KAF-GHLP).
+Utilizing the Kirkpatrick Model, the evaluation comprehensively assessed the fellowship’s impact on fellows’ professional growth, leadership capacity, and contributions to public health across Africa.
+A mixed-methods approach, integrating surveys, interviews, and focus group discussions, was employed to gather diverse insights from fellows, mentors, and stakeholders.
+Contribution Analysis was a key methodology used to understand how the fellowship influenced wider public health outcomes.
+The evaluation yielded recommendations anticipated to enhance the program’s overall effectiveness and ensure its sustained impact in strengthening public health leadership across the continent.

-BroadImpact was contracted as a local evaluation partner of the Cambridge Economic Policy Associates (CEPA) to support the end-term evaluation of Unitaid’s COVID-19 investments in Zimbabwe.
-This evaluation aims to assess the extent to which Unitaid's contributions have shaped the COVID-19 response and to gauge their sustainability beyond the emergency phase.
-It also seeks to extract valuable lessons and recommendations to inform Unitaid's future endeavors in pandemic prevention, preparedness, and response (PPPR), as well as its ongoing support for diagnostics and medical oxygen provision.
+BroadImpact, as a local evaluation partner of the Cambridge Economic Policy Associates (CEPA), supported the end-term evaluation of Unitaid’s COVID-19 investments.
+This evaluation aimed to assess the extent to which Unitaid's contributions have shaped the COVID-19 response and to gauge their sustainability beyond the emergency phase.
+It also sought to extract valuable lessons and recommendations to inform Unitaid's future endeavors in pandemic prevention, preparedness, and response (PPPR), as well as its ongoing support for diagnostics and medical oxygen provision.

-BroadImpact was contracted by Global Fund, as part of a consortium led by the Cambridge Economic Policy Associates (CEPA).
-The Strategic Review 2023 (SR2023) aims to assess the extent to which the 2017-2022 strategy have been achieved; the contribution of the Global Fund’s initiatives, policies, systems and processes to ensuring the relevance, coherences and effectiveness; and provide actionable recommendations towards implementation of the 2023-2028 strategy and planning processes for Grant Cycle 8 (GC8, 2025-28).
-BroadImpact is leading ccountry case studies in 5 countries (Nigeria, Mozambique, Sierra Leone, South Africa and Zambia)
+BroadImpact was part of a consortium led by Cambridge Economic Policy Associates (CEPA) to conduct the Strategic Review 2023 (SR2023) for The Global Fund’s 2017-2022 strategy.
+The review meticulously assessed the extent to which the strategy’s objectives had been achieved, and critically examined the contribution of the Global Fund’s various initiatives, policies, systems, and processes to ensuring their relevance, coherence, and effectiveness.
+Furthermore, the review was designed to provide actionable recommendations for the implementation of the 2023-2028 strategy and the planning processes for Grant Cycle 8 (GC8, 2025-28).
+BroadImpact specifically led the country case studies in 5 countries

 Advisory on Cold Chain Product Specification and Market Access